citicruiser/terraform-google-network/README.md

 i.e. `export GOOGLE_APPLICATION_CREDENTIALS=~/Documents/gcp-key/etg-prj-hyc-ibm-power-beta-1629154d27a2.json`
 1. Make sure the bucket defined in terrafrorm backend in main.tf does exist.
 If not, create a new bucket. i.e. `bucket  = "tf-state-demo1-essextec"`
-1. Open variables.tf, and fill in any required variables that don't have a default.
+1. Open variables.tf, and fill in any required variables.
 1. Run `terraform init`.
 1. Run `terraform plan`.
 1. If the plan looks good, run `terraform apply`.